ceph/downburst/README.rst

 	downburst -C URI create NAME

-If this tool is not being used for an Inktank machine or an Inktank employee then you should pass the --nokey option to not install the default inktank ssh key to the created guest's authorized_hosts file.
+If this tool is not being run on a machine on the test cluster used by the Red Hat Ceph development and quality assurance teams, then you should pass the --nokey option to not install the default ssh key to the created guest's authorized_hosts file.

         downburst -C URI create NAME --nokey